/

 Not as a result of registration.
 Property owners who donate historic preservation easements, participate in the federal or state tax credit programs, or accept a federal grant must abide by certain restrictions on alterations or demolitions associated with those programs.
 Otherwise, only local building codes and permit requirements must be satisfied, as with any property.

-The Department of Historic Resources (DHR) and National Park Service (NPS) do not charge any fees for any part of the registration process.
-Costs may be incurred for items such as maps, postage, photo prints, photocopies, and other materials the author includes with the nomination packet.
-Many property owners successfully complete the Preliminary Information Form with advice from department staff.
-The preparation of a nomination is more complex and if possible, property owners may wish to pay a consultant to undertake this portion of the process.
-We suggest that they review our Historic Trades & Consultants Directory and contact several consultants to compare estimated costs.
-Regardless of who prepares a nomination, a nomination must be reviewed and approved by DHR before it will be scheduled for presentation to the Virginia State Review Board and the Board of Historic Resources.
-There are costs associated with ordering a register plaque [pdf] for a historic property, and, again, contacting suppliers and comparing estimated costs and designs is recommended.
+The Department of Historic Resources (DHR) and National Park Service (NPS) do not charge any fees for any part of the nomination process.
+Costs may be incurred for items such as maps, postage, photocopies, and other materials the author may need to complete and submit the nomination packet.
+Many property owners successfully complete the Register eligibility evaluation process with advice from DHR staff.
+The preparation of a nomination is more complex and DHR staff do not have capacity to prepare nominations on behalf of a property owner.
+Staff are available, however, to provide guidance to anyone who is preparing a nomination for a Virginia property.
+Property owners also have the option of hiring a consultant to prepare a nomination.
+DHR’s Trades & Consultants Directory includes contact information for consultants with experience preparing nominations.
+We recommend that a property owner contact several consultants to compare estimated costs.
+Regardless of who prepares a nomination, the entire nomination packet must be reviewed and approved by DHR before it will be scheduled for presentation to the Virginia State Review Board and the Board of Historic Resources.
+There also are costs associated with ordering a register plaque for a historic property, and, again, contacting suppliers and comparing estimated costs and designs is recommended.

 The process consists of evaluation and nomination.
 During the evaluation phase, preliminary information about the property is examined by the DHR regional office and DHR’s Register Evaluation Committee, which then recommends to the State Review Board properties that appear to meet the criteria for registration.
 Once the evaluation phase is completed, property owners decide if and when they will proceed with a nomination of these qualified properties.
-As a general practice, DHR staff do not prepare nominations; however, as the State Historic Preservation Office, is responsible for assuring that nominations meet scholarly standards, are factually accurate, and conform to state and federal regulations.
+As a general practice, DHR staff do not prepare nominations; however, as the State Historic Preservation Office, DHR is responsible for assuring that nominations meet program guidelines and standards, are factually accurate, and conform to state and federal regulations.
 Nominations that do not meet these requirements will be returned to the property owner and/or author for revisions.

 Contact Us